How Capitalism can help in tackling Climate Change?

 These goals are very comprehensive and universal in nature.
 They are a big improvement over the MDGs because SDGs were developed after a long multi-stakeholder consultation process.
 However, the SDGs are also criticized due to various challenges in achieving them as well as their lack of focus on social issues:

 • The goals are wishful and unattainable.
 For instance- the eradication of poverty by 2030 will be almost impossible in the wake of low economic growth and various other issues in the conflict-ridden world.
-The biggest criticism came from The Economist calling SDGs as ‘worse than useless’.
+The biggest criticism came from The Economist calling SDGs ‘worse than useless’.

 • There is also criticism regarding the definition of “sustainable” itself.
 There is no precise definition of sustainable development.
 Even UNDP has not taken any effort to define the idea of sustainable development.

-• There is also a lack of support for developing and poorer countries on the part of developed countries for the financing and technology transfer to achieve the goal of sustainable development.
+• There is also a lack of support for developing and poorer countries on the part of developed countries for financing and technology transfer to achieve the goal of sustainable development.
 For instance-

 • The government’s conflict between immediate profit and investment in sustainable technologies can also derail the implementation process of SDGs.